 In the previous article in this series, we took an indepth look at all the contacts that make up a domain name registration.
 In this article we'll look at the peculiar case of the .ie domain.

 An .ie domain name registration is protected by the IE Domain Registrar (the IEDR) in that your 'ownership' of the .ie domain name is assured.
-When you buy from one of their approved resellers, the iedr.ie rules are such that you must be declared Registrant ('owner') and that, you, or someone from your company, must be nominated as the Admin Contact for your .ie domain name.
-The reseller will be nominated Billing and Technical contact.
-And, of course, the reseller is the Account Holder.
+However since you now have to buy from one of their approved resellers, this is what the contacts and their roles are:

 How the IE Domain Name Registrar (the IEDR) differs from non-IE Registrars

 - iedr.ie is the ONE and ONLY IE Domain Name Registrar for the .ie domain name

 - The rules for getting a .ie are governed by the iedr.ie and these have been significantly relaxed in recent years